semaphoreci/docs/language-go_5bdc5b272c7d3a01757abb91.md

 ## GOPATH

-If you're not using Go 1.11 then you'll need to prepare the directory structure Go tooling expects.
+If you're not using Go 1.11 then you will need to prepare the directory structure Go tooling expects.
 This requires creating `$GOPATH/src` and cloning your code into the correct directory.
 Luckily this is possible by changing some environment variables and using the existing